Why is clinical design in architecture, interior & product design so on-vogue leading us to a Lab Trend?

 Desintegra.me by Margarita Talep

 Desintegra.me by Margarita Talep is a project focused on the production of different types of bioplastics manufactured through raw material extracted from algae.
 The project seeks to replace single-use plastics as their useful life does not exceed 40 minutes and their degradation can last 500 years or more.
 Currently, this type of plastic corresponds to 40% of plastic waste around the world.
-Given this, why do we allocate an indestructible material to objects that are quickly disposable?
+Given this, why do we allocate an indestructible material to quickly disposable objects?
+How do we dispense with plastic in situations in which its use is ephemeral and its utility is minimal?

 The lack of sustainable materials together with the growing plastic pollution in the world motivated me to look for concrete alternatives.
 The material is dyed with extracts of fruits and vegetables, blueberry skin, purple cabbage, beet, carrot, among others, in this way the material that is generated is as natural as possible.
 This helps in that its biodegradation is done in the shortest possible time.
 This material is a sustainable alternative to packaging, especially dry food or objects, its versatility allows us to generate different types of bioplastics, some more rigid and others more flexible, only altering the proportions of the mixture.